octimot/StoryToolkitAI/FEATURES.md

 4. Select the bins where you want Resolve to look for the media and click OK
 5. Now you should have an EDL or XML Timeline in your Media Bin

-Important: every now and then Resolve refuses to find the media in the bins or the clips look all red in the timeline.
+Important: sometimes Resolve refuses to find the media in the bins or the clips look all red in the timeline.
 If that is the case, try to import the EDL / XML file one more time and it should work.

 If you see that the clips in the sequence / timeline are offset, make sure that the start timecode for the media